 Launch the deployment wizard

-Sign in to cloud.phala.network, click GPU TEE in the navigation bar, then click Start Building to open the Launch GPU Instance wizard.
+Sign in to cloud.phala.com, click GPU TEE in the navigation bar, then click Start Building to open the Launch GPU Instance wizard.

 Check your credit balance in the upper right corner.
 GPU instances incur hourly charges, so confirm your balance before launching.